-This guidance covers applications made in any of the applicable Community procedures (National, Mutual Recognition, Decentralised and Centralised).
-For submissions within MRP and DCP, please refer to the specific CMDh guidance 'Requirements on submissions for New Applications within MRP, DCP or National procedures'
+This guidance covers applications made in any of the applicable procedures, i.e. National Procedures (NP), Mutual Recognition Procedures (MRP), Decentralised Procedures (DCP) and Centralised Procedures (CP)) within EU/EEA.
+For submissions within MRP and DCP, please also refer to the specific CMDh guidance 'CMDh Best Practice Guide on the use of eCTD in the MRP/DCP'.